-International Women’s Day is recognized globally on March 8th and is a day to celebrate the social, economic, cultural, and political achievements of women.
-This year, at Microverse, one of the ways we’re recognizing this important day is by looking at the history of women in software development, as well as, highlighting some of our amazing female students, and their journey to software development.
+International Women’s Day is recognized globally on March 8th and is a day to celebrate the social, economic, cultural, and political achievements of women everywhere.
+One of the ways we recognize this important day at Microverse is by looking at the history of women in software development and highlighting some of our amazing female students, and their journey's to software development.

-Women have been pioneers in the computing world, with recognizable achievements such as acting as ‘human computers’ during the wars, creating new computer languages and algorithms, as well as helping with safe space travel and to put the first human on the moon.
+Women have been pioneers in the computing world, with recognizable achievements such as; acting as ‘human computers’ during the wars, creating new computer languages and algorithms, helping with safe space travel, and helping put the first human on the moon.

-So, we asked some of the female software developers at Microverse to share their stories to highlight them, and help inspire others who are thinking of becoming software developers.
-They shared who, or what, inspired them to become a developer, and what they love about being a software developer, as well as some great advice for aspiring developers.
+So, we asked some female software developers to share their stories to highlight them, and help inspire others who are thinking of becoming software developers.
+They shared who, or what, inspired them to start their development career, what they love about being a software developer, and some great advice for aspiring developers.

-The inspiration for becoming a developer can be found in many different places, from our household environments, to school, work, or even simply interacting with computers.
+The inspiration for becoming a developer can be found in many different places, from our household environments, to school, work, or even simply interacting with computers regularly.

-One of our students from Nigeria, Taiwo Coker, shared that she was inspired by the UBER app while working as an UBER driver.
+One of our students from Nigeria, Taiwo Coker, shared that she was inspired to explore software development by using the UBER app while working as an UBER driver.